 The question then became: what in rural Tennessee could trigger a reaction like this?
 The answer arose from a second coincidence.
 Dr Jacob Hosen, a researcher in Platts-Mills’s lab, stumbled across a map drawn by the Centers for Disease Control and Prevention (CDC) showing the prevalence of an infection called Rocky Mountain spotted fever.
 It exactly overlapped the hot spots where the cetuximab reactions had occurred.

-Rocky Mountain spotted fever is transmitted by the bite of a tick: Amblyomma americanum, one of the most common ticks in south-eastern USA.
+Rocky Mountain spotted fever is transmitted by the bite of ticks, including Amblyomma americanum, one of the most common ticks in south-eastern USA.
 It’s known as the lone star tick for a blotch of white on the back of the female’s body.

 The researchers wondered – if the mystery reactions shared a footprint with a disease, and ticks caused the disease, could ticks be linked to the reactions too?